You may wish to see an introductory page to this section first.

 Model of the building when it was used as a residence

-Barrel vaulted ceiling with fragments of paintings in a small room on the northern side of the building; it brings to mind some Renaissance frescoes in Rome; the image used as background for this page shows a decorative pattern of the ceiling
+Barrel vaulted ceiling with fragments of paintings in a small room on the northern side of the building; the image used as background for this page shows a decorative pattern of the ceiling

 Unlike other Roman monuments which greatly suffered from being used as a quarry, the villa of Ahrweiler was somewhat preserved by the landslide and many walls were found standing almost to the ceiling.
 A tiny hall still contained the painted fragments of plaster of its barrel vaulted ceiling.
 They suggest that the room was decorated with a fake garden, a very popular subject in Roman houses, both in Rome, e.g. at Villa di Livia and in the provinces, e.g. at Vichten in Luxembourg.